Adaxry/ss_on_decoding_steps./README.md

   <img src="https://github.com/Adaxry/ss_on_decoding_steps/blob/main/figures/ss_for_transformer.png" alt="fastText" width="600"/>
 </p>

 We conduct scheduled sampling for the Transformer with a [two-pass decoder](https://aclanthology.org/P19-2049/).
-An example of pseudo code is as follows:
+An example of pseudo-code is as follows:
 ```python
 # first-pass: the same as the standard Transformer decoder
 first_decoder_outputs = decoder(first_decoder_inputs)